-In Step 5 of the submission process, you may enter up to five reviewers appropriate for your manuscript (for new submissions only) as well as reviewers who you believe should not review this submission.
+In Step 5 of the submission process, enter up to five reviewers appropriate for your manuscript as well as any reviewers who you believe should not review the submission.
 Provide brief explanations as well as full names, institutional affiliations, and email addresses (and be sure to choose the appropriate designation, i.e., preferred or opposed).

 Conflicts of Interest